-3.3 YAHOO!-DELAWARE COMMON STOCK.
-Upon the Effective Date of the Merger, each share of Common Stock, \$0.001 par value, of Yahoo!-Delaware issued and outstanding immediately prior thereto shall, by virtue of the Merger and without any action by Yahoo!-Delaware, the holder of such shares or any other person, be canceled and returned to the status of authorized but unissued shares.

-3.3 EXCHANGE OF CERTIFICATES.
+- 3.3 YAHOO!-DELAWARE COMMON STOCK.
+Upon the Effective Date of the Merger, each share of Common Stock, \$0.001 par value, of Yahoo!-Delaware issued and outstanding immediately prior thereto shall, by virtue of the Merger and without any action by Yahoo!-Delaware, the holder of such shares or any other person, be canceled and returned to the status of authorized but unissued shares. - 3.4 EXCHANGE OF CERTIFICATES.
 After the Effective Date of the Merger, each holder of an outstanding certificate representing shares of Yahoo!-California Common Stock may be asked to surrender the same for cancellation to an exchange agent, whose name will be delivered to holders prior to any requested exchange (the "Exchange Agent"), and each such holder shall be entitled to receive in exchange therefor a certificate or certificates representing the number of shares of the appropriate class and series of the Surviving Corporation's capital stock into which the surrendered shares were converted as herein provided.
-Until so surrendered, each outstanding certificate theretofore representing shares of Yahoo!-California capital stock shall be deemed for all purposes to represent the number of whole shares of the appropriate class and series of the appropriate class and series of the surviving Corporation's capital stock into which shares of Yahoo!-California capital stock into which such shares of Yahoo!-California capital stock were converted in the Merger.
+Until so surrendered, each outstanding certificate theretofore representing shares of Yahoo!-California capital stock shall be deemed for all purposes to represent the number of whole shares of the appropriate class and series of the Surviving Corporation's capital stock into which such shares of Yahoo!-California capital stock were converted in the Merger.